By Devon Birdsong | Pounding The Rock (PtR), 2025-12-28 22:52:44

 - Something important that had much less to do with effort was the shooting of Stephon Castle, particularly from downtown.
 Castle was 1-8 from three, showcasing exactly how vital De’Aaron Fox’s success in this area has been for spacing and in aiding his teammates’ drives.
 I’ve written at least once this year that the Spurs are likely to struggle in games where both Harrison Barnes and Julian Champagnie aren’t hitting their shots, but I had failed to add Fox to the equation.
 Both Barnes and Champagnie have been streaky in the stretch of the season, and Fox has clearly been an important cog in forcing opponents to stick to the perimeter.
 Without any of them hitting shots, the Jazz’s defense was able to collapse on Victor much more easily, and stick to him around the arc in the absence of other long-distance threats.
 It honestly made me wonder if Mitch should have switched out one of the players in the starting lineup for the suddenly Curry-esque Keldon Johnson, who was one of the only players (other than Victor) who came into the game looking for a fight.
 (If Keldon doesn’t win 6th man of the year, we riot!)

 - Carter Bryant and Luke Kornet were the other two players who were really looking to make the most of their playing time, and insofar as they were allowed, they did.
 There’s an argument to be made that the Spurs should have given a double-big lineup some run, but the Jazz were so hot in their shooting that it honestly may not have mattered.
-Bryant’s shooting is still a work in progress, and he’ll need more time to really get into rhythm, but this was the first time that he didn’t really look lost even once in his time on the court.
-The rookie curve is always tough to overcome, but Bryant looks like he belongs on the defensive end, which may be exactly what the Spurs need come the off-season, as their forward rotation looks to experience some flux.
+Bryant’s shot is still a work in progress, and he’ll need more time to really get into rhythm, but this was the first time that he didn’t really look lost even once in his time on the court.
+The rookie curve is always tough to overcome, but Bryant is beginning to look like he belongs, especially on the defensive end, which may be exactly what the Spurs need come the off-season, as their forward rotation looks to experience some flux.

 Playing You Out – The Theme Song of the Evening: